009Kings/beeFree/README.md

     return li;
 }
 ```

-Then, in order to place it appropriately, I wrote a function that runs through if statements on if statements!

-For reference: scoresDOM accesses my ol element in my HTML file and newScore calls my createScore helper function.
+Then, in order to place it appropriately, I wrote a function that runs through if statements on if statements! <em>For reference: scoresDOM accesses my ol element in my HTML file and newScore calls my createScore helper function.</em>

-On the first if of functionmas, my true love asked of me, "are there any children in your scoresDom?"
+🎶 On the fifth day of project week, my true love asked of me, "are there any children in your scoresDom?"🎶
 ```
     if (scoresDOM.childElementCount === 0) {
         scoresDOM.appendChild(newScore);